dror777-a11y/StockRadar/StockRadar/DECISIONS.md

 Each row in the dataset represents one stock on one trading day.
 This is the standard format in data science and is directly compatible with Power BI slicers and filters.
 Wide format would make it significantly harder to filter by stock or date in the dashboard.

 ### Why separate data collection from anomaly detection (two scripts)?
 Downloading data for 30 stocks on every run is slow and unnecessary.
-By separating the two scripts, we can refresh the data once per day by running `data_collection.py`, and then run `anomaly_detection.py` as many times as needed without re-downloading anything.
+By separating the two scripts, I can refresh the data once per day by running `data_collection.py`, and then run `anomaly_detection.py` as many times as needed without re-downloading anything.
 This mirrors how real production data pipelines are architected.

 ---